 When I was a child, spaghetti with meat sauce was a staple in our house.
 My mom would either make a quick pot of meat sauce on the stovetop or a slow simmered batch in the crock pot.
 We would eat it over pasta, layered in lasagna, or by the spoonful standing over the stove.
 And every Halloween, we would have spaghetti with meat sauce before trick or treating.

 It was no surprise that once I started cooking for my own family, pasta with meat sauce made its way into a regular rotation.
 My kids love pasta and I appreciate making a meal that I know my kids will actually eat.
 Both of my kids are willing to eat a variety of veggies, but I still feel like they could be eating more.
 I started adding pureed vegetables into my meat sauce to bump up the nutritional value.

-This is just a typical sauce made of ground beef, marinara, crushed tomatoes, and Italian seasoning.
 The vegetables impart little to no flavor, and since they are pureed, there are no veggie chunks that might deter picky eaters.
 If you have kids (or adults) in your family that aren’t eating enough veggies, then this is the way to change that.

 For this batch I used a mixture of carrots, celery, red bell pepper, onion, and spinach.
 This combination lends a little sweetness to the sauce without adding a strong vegetable flavor.
 Feel free to swap around the vegetables to suit your taste or just use what you have on hand.
 Mushrooms are great in here too!